tagomoris/shib/README.md

 ## DESCRIPTION

-'shib' is hive client application for HiveServer, run as web application on Node.js (v0.6.x) and Kyoto Tycoon.
+'shib' is hive client application for HiveServer, run as web application on Node.js.

-** 'shib' requires node.js v0.6.x, because of 'sys' built-in module dependency of Apache Thrift (0.8.0). **

 Some extension features are supported: